Revisiting Jacobi-Trudi identities via the BGG category $\mathcal{O}$: Introduction

-The main objective of this paper is to study the Schur positivity of certain truncations of the Jacobi-Trudi expansion of skew Schur polynomials.
-For ordinary partitions, this positivity can be implied by the existence of a conjectural resolution (due to Lascoux \cite{lascoux1977polynomes}) of irreducible representations of $GL_{n}(\mathbb{C})$, which was later constructed by Akin\cite{akin1988complexes} and Zelevinskii\cite{zelevinskii1987resolvents} independently.
+The main objective of this paper is to study the Schur positivity of certain truncations of the Jacobi--Trudi expansion of skew Schur polynomials and the Jacobi--Trudi-type expansion of the product of two Schur polynomials.
+For ordinary partitions, this positivity can be implied by the existence of a conjectural resolution (due to Lascoux \cite{lascoux1977polynomes}) of irreducible polynomial representations of $GL_{n}(\mathbb{C})$, which was later constructed by Akin\cite{akin1988complexes} and Zelevinskii\cite{zelevinskii1987resolvents} independently.
 Zelevinskii's approach could also handle the case of skew partitions.
-Although the Schur positivity of these truncations of Jacobi-Trudi expansions is known, it is an open problem to give a combinatorial interpretation of these non-negative coefficients in the Schur polynomial expansion\cite{Stanley99Enumerative}*{p.461}.
+However, it is an open problem to give a combinatorial interpretation of these non-negative coefficients in these Schur polynomial expansion\cite{Stanley99Enumerative}*{p.461}.
 By the work of Akin and Zelevinskii, one can interpret these coefficients as multiplicities of irreducible representations of some polynomial representation of $GL_{n}(\mathbb{C})$.
-Using the classical BGG resolution, we show that these coefficients also appear as tensor product multiplicities in the BGG category $\mathcal{O}$ of the special linear Lie algebra $\mathfrak{s l}_{n}(\mathbb{C})$, thus providing a new algebraic interpretation.
+Using the classical BGG resolution and techniques from the BGG category $\mathcal{O}$ of the special linear Lie algebras $\mathfrak{s l}_{n}(\mathbb{C})$, we can prove the Schur positivity for the case of skew partitions and for the case of products.
+We interpret these coefficients as tensor product multiplicities in the BGG category $\mathcal{O}$ of $\mathfrak{s l}_{n}(\mathbb{C})$, thus providing a new algebraic interpretation.

 In order to state our results explicitly, let us now recall some related definitions and results.
 We will adopt the terminology and notation of symmetric functions in \cite{Stanley99Enumerative}.
-An integer partition $\lambda$ of a positive integer $d$, denoted by $\lambda\vdash d$, is a weakly decreasing sequence $(\lambda_1,\lambda_2,\ldots,\lambda_n)$ of non-negative integers such that $\sum_{i=1}^n\lambda_i=d$.
+An integer partition $\lambda$ of a positive integer $d$, denoted by $\lambda\vdash d$, is a weakly decreasing sequence $(\lambda_1,\lambda_2,\ldots,\lambda_n)$ of non-negative integers such that $|\lambda|:=\sum_{i=1}^n\lambda_i=d$.
 For each partition $\lambda$, let $m_{\lambda},\, h_{\lambda},\, s_{\lambda}$ denote the corresponding monomial symmetric polynomial, the complete symmetric polynomial, and the Schur polynomial, respectively.
 It is known that each of $\{m_{\lambda}\,|\,\lambda\vdash d\}$, $\{h_{\lambda}\,|\,\lambda\vdash d\}$, and $\{s_{\lambda}\,|\,\lambda\vdash d\}$ is a basis of the space of homogeneous symmetric polynomials of degree $d$.
 Here we adopt the definition of the Schur polynomial $s_{\lambda}$ given by

 where each $K_{\lambda, \mu}$, called the \emph{Kostka number}, is equal to the number of semistandard Young tableaux of shape $\lambda$ and type $\mu$.